clach04/a2dpvolume_wiki/Accessibility-Settings.md

 # Caveats

 If you remove an app from the list in the apps for accessibility, you will need to go back to the Android accessibility settings and disable then re-enable A2DP Volume for the changes to take effect.

+Sometimes the device needs to be rebooted for these accessibility settings to take effect.